-Former Federal preferences: Involuntary Displacement (Natural Disaster, Condemnation, Government Action, Action of Housing Owner [No-Fault Court-Ordered Eviction Only], Inaccessibility [Disabled Applicant Only] Displacement by any low-rent housing project or by public slum, victims of reprisals or hate crimes Victims of domestic violence Homelessness High rent burden (Elderly/Disabled program only) Imminent landlord displacement (Elderly/Disabled program only) Other preferences (select all that apply) Working families and those unable to work because of age or disability Veterans and veterans' families Residents who live and/or work in the jurisdiction Those enrolled currently in educational, training, or upward mobility programs Households that contribute to meeting income goals (broad range of incomes) Households that contribute to meeting income requirements (targeting) Those previously enrolled in educational, training, or upward mobility programs Other preference(s) (list below) Disabled head or co-head (family housing program only) Designated Housing Preference (for Elderly/Disabled housing program only) Displaced Resident from a unit in the City of Boston Preference Supported Housing Programs made housing offers before Priority One Applicants.
-4. Relationship of preferences to income targeting requirements: The PHA applies preferences within income tiers: Income tiers are used in our HOPE VI redevelopment sites and at our non-HOPE VI redevelopment sites, including West Broadway and Franklin Hill.
-Income tiering is in effect only after existing residents in good standing have the opportunity to return to the redeveloped site, regardless of their income.
-Not applicable: the pool of applicant families ensures that the PHA will meet income targeting requirements (5) Occupancy a.
-What reference materials can applicants and residents use to obtain information about the rules of occupancy of public housing (select all that apply)
+1 Action [Disab er Federal preferences: Involuntary Displacement (Natural Disaster, Condemnation, Government Action, of Housing Owner [No-Fault Court-Ordered Eviction Only], Inaccessibility oled Applicant Only] Displacement by any low-rent housing project or by public victims of reprisals or hate crimes Victims of domestic violence Homelessness High rent burden (Elderly/Disabled program only) Imminent landlord displacement (Elderly/Disabled program only) Other preferences (select all that apply) Working families and those unable to work because of age or disability Veterans and veterans' families Residents who live and/or work in the jurisdiction Those enrolled currently in educational, training, or upward mobility programs Households that contribute to meeting income goals (broad range of incomes) Households that contribute to meeting income requirements (targeting) Those previously enrolled in educational, training, or upward mobility programs Other preference(s) (list below) Disabled head or co-head (family housing program only) Designated Housing Preference (for Elderly/Disabled housing program only) Displaced Resident from a unit in the City of Boston Preference Supported Housing Programs made housing offers before Priority One Applicants.
+HOPE West I lationship of preferences to income targeting requirements: The PHA applies preferences within income tiers: Income tiers are used in our EVI redevelopment sites and at our non-HOPE VI redevelopment sites, including Broadway and Franklin Hill.
+Income tiering is in effect only after existing resident d standing have the opportunity to return to the redeveloped site, regardless of their e.
+Not applicable: the pool of applicant families ensures that the PHA will meet income targeting requirements (5) Oc ecupancy at reference materials can applicants and residents use to obtain information about rules of occupancy of public housing (select all that apply) The PHA-resident lease